Lotteries in Australia

-Lotteries in Australia include various lottery related products licensed by the Lott, The Lottery Office and Lotterywest Australian lottery companies.
+Lotteries in Australia include various lottery related products licensed by The Lottery Corporation, The Lottery Office and Lotterywest Australian lottery companies.
 Lotteries operators are licensed at a state or territory level, and include both state government-owned, not-for-profit and private sector companies.
 Most major Lotteries have now moved into the online marketplace.

 Major lotteries

-As of February 2015, the major players in the lotteries industry include:
+As of February 2015, the major players in the lottery industry include: